-The benchmark for the Fund is the IA Mixed Investment 40-85% Shares sector which is a comparator.
-A 'comparator' benchmark is an index or similar factor against which an Investment Manager invites investors to compare a fund's performance.
-Details of how the Fund had performed against its comparator benchmark over various timescales can be found below.
+The benchmark for the Fund is a composite benchmark, which is target.
+A 'target' benchmark is an index or similar factor that is part of a target a Fund Manager has set for a fund's performance to match or exceed.
+Details of how the Fund had performed against its target benchmark over various timescales can be found below.

-Cumulative Performance as at 31 October 2024 (%)
+Cumulative Performance as at 30 November 2024 (%)